-Students enrolled in the Department of Fire Protection Engineering's (FPE) B.S. program may apply to our Combined Bachelor of Science / Master of Engineering program.
+Students enrolled in the Department of Fire Protection Engineering's (FPE) B.S. program may apply to our Combined B.S./ M.Eng. program.
 This requires a GPA of 3.50 or higher and 90 or more degree credits.
 The Combined Bachelor of Science (B.S.)/Master of Engineering (M.Eng.) program allows students to complete both degrees in approximately five to five and a half years.

-In the second step, students must apply to the UMD graduate school through the Office of Advanced Enginering Education, which administers the University of Maryland's Master of Engineering programs.
-Deadlines for applying to the FPE graduate program may be found on the University of Maryland Graduate School web site.
+In the second step, students must apply to the UMD graduate school through the Maryland Graduate Applied Engineering (MAGE) program, which administers UMD's Master of Engineering programs.
+Deadlines for applying to the FPE graduate program may be found on the UMD Graduate School web site.

-Acceptance to FPE's Combined B.S./M.Eng. program does not guarantee admission to the Office of Advanced Engineering Education's program or to the Graduate School.
+Acceptance to FPE's Combined B.S./M.Eng. program does not guarantee admission to the MAGE program, or to the Graduate School.

 Students in the combined program can take a maximum of three courses that will double count for both undergraduate and graduate credit.
 Courses are offered beginning in the second term of junior year, assuming the student is eligible.
 Course selections should be discussed with the student's academic advisor.